-Acquired Brain Injury project is to offer selected accommodation and support for people with an acquired brain injury through either long term ongoing accommodation, or through Transitional Support to individuals post discharge from hospital or a specialist unit to regain appropriate skills to facilitate independent living.
-Health and Voluntary Partners are engaged in the project and will be offering their input in ensuring that staff supporting people in this accommodation have the appropriate understanding and skills.
+Acquired Brain Injury project aimed to offer selected accommodation and support for people with an acquired brain injury through, long term ongoing accommodation, Transitional Support to individuals post discharge from hospital or when it had been identified that an individual would benefit from regaining certain skills to facilitate independent living.
+Health and Voluntary Partners have been engaged in the project and have offered their input in ensuring that staff supporting people in this accommodation have the appropriate understanding and skills.
+This project has now ended but ongoing engagement will be picked up by a Brain Injury Forum.

-Stroke For the last few years Disability Services has given some funding to the local Stroke Association to support survivors post hospital discharge.
+Stroke For the last few years, Disability Services has given some funding to the local Stroke Association to support survivors post hospital discharge.
 It is hoped that this work will become part of a Health drive to facilitate early discharge from hospital and to offer timely information and advice to those newly discharged.
-The Physical Disability and Sensory Services teams will seek to work in partnership with the preferred bidder of the recent Clinical Commissioning Group tendering exercise, UnitingCare Partnership.
+The Physical Disability and Sensory Services teams will seek to work in partnership with Uniting Care Partnership, the successful bidder in the recent Clinical Commissioning Group tendering exercise.
 This contract covers both Older People and Adults with Long Term Conditions.

 Sensory The Sensory Team through the Rehabilitation Workers Visual Impairment, Deaf Services Technical Workers and Dual Loss workers aim to provide timely input to enhance the individuals' capabilities and enhance their wellbeing.
-More though needs to be done to raise the profile of the team both within Social Care but also with partners in New Communities and Transport.
+Contracts are in place with local sensory voluntary organisations, Hunts Society for the Blind, Camsight, Cambridgeshire Hearing Help (CHH) and Cambridgeshire Deaf Association (CDA) to support this work.

-We know from Vision 20:20 that 50% of sight loss can be avoided so a fundamental part of this commissioning strategy is that the Sensory Team works with colleagues particularly in the Older People's Teams and the Learning Disability Partnership to raise staff awareness of sensory loss, and to promote take up of any necessary checks and support.
+We know from Vision 20:20 and from Public Health5 that 50% of sight loss can be avoided so a fundamental part of this commissioning strategy is that the Sensory Team works with partner agencies, and colleagues particularly in the Older People's Teams and the Learning Disability Partnership to raise staff awareness of sensory loss, and to promote take up of any necessary checks and support.